Albania Travel Guide 2024 – Everything You Need to Know

 What to drink in Albania

 Many families brew their own raki.
 You will see old men with their glass of raki with their morning coffee.
 They use it for health and to ‘keep strong’.

 Albania also has its own beer.
 There’s one called Korca and one called Elbar.

 There are 3 around the town of Berat.
 My favourite is Çobo.
 You can go there for a tasting and for €14 taste 4 wines and a little food platter with olives, cheeses and bread!

 Join my travelling Albania Facebook group!

 I have created a group on Facebook called ‘Travelling Albania’.
-It’s a great group where we help each other on any questions you may have about travelling or living in Albania.
+It’s a great group where we help each other with any questions you may have about travelling or living in Albania.
 Make sure you join below!

 If there’s something else that you didn’t find in this Albania travel guide then let me know in the comments so I can be sure to add it!
 I try to create as much new and valuable content for this Albania blog as possible.

 Other Albanian articles you will love: